2002 Lesotho general election

 General elections were held in Lesotho on 25 May 2002.
-The result was a victory for the Lesotho Congress for Democracy, which took over 50% of the vote and 77 of the 120 seats in the National Assembly.
+The result was a victory for the Lesotho Congress for Democracy, which received almost 55% of the vote and won 77 of the 120 seats in the National Assembly.
 It was the first election held in Lesotho under the mixed member proportional representation (MMP) system, with 80 seats elected in first-past-the-post constituencies, and 40 using a proportional representation-based compensatory system.
 554,386 of the 831,515 registered voters cast valid votes.